Skip to content

 Day 2: Transfer to Lake Mburo National Park – Evening Game Drive

-After breakfast, journey westward to Lake Mburo National Park.
+After breakfast, journey westward on your Uganda Wildlife Safaris adventure to Lake Mburo National Park.
 En route, pause at the Uganda Equator monument in Kayabwe for photos and a short demonstration of the Coriolis effect.
-As the landscape transitions, admire the sight of long-horned Ankole cattle grazing in expansive fields.
-Arrive in time for lunch at your lodge, perched atop rocky outcrops with panoramic views of the savannah.
-In the late afternoon, embark on an exciting game drive through the park.
-Spot zebras, elands, impalas, topis, warthogs, and possibly leopards before returning for a starlit dinner.
+As the landscape transitions, admire long-horned Ankole cattle grazing in expansive fields.
+Arrive for lunch at your lodge with panoramic savannah views.
+In the late afternoon, enjoy a game drive, spotting zebras, elands, impalas, topis, warthogs, and possibly leopards before a starlit dinner.

 Meals: Full Board